 2013.
-Medical expenses must be at least 10 percent of income before they are deductible for those under 65.
-Manufacturers and importers of medical devices pay a 2.3 percent excise tax.
-Federal funds were increased to allow Medicaid to offer free preventive services and to extend Children’s Health Insurance Program for an additional two years.
-The Federal government funded states to pay primary care physicians 100 percent of the Medicare fee.
+Medical expenses must be at least 10% of income before they are deductible for those under 65.
+Manufacturers and importers of medical devices pay a 2.3% excise tax.
+Federal funds were increased to allow Medicaid to offer free preventive services and to extend the Children’s Health Insurance Program for an additional two years.
+The federal government funded states to pay primary care physicians 100% of the Medicare fee.
 Medicare started a pilot program to encourage hospitals to bundle services before submitting for payment.

 Additional taxes were assessed on the 1 million people who make more than $200,000 and on the 4 million couples filing jointly who made more than $250,000.
-Specifically, they paid a total of 2.35 percent Medicare taxes on income above the threshold.
-This percentage is an increase from the previous 1.45 percent.
-They also paid 3.8 percent Medicare taxes on the lesser of (a) dividends, capital gains, rent and royalties; (b) income above the threshold.
+Specifically, they paid a total of 2.35% Medicare taxes on income above the threshold.
+This percentage is an increase from the previous 1.45%.
+They also paid 3.8% Medicare taxes on the lesser of (a) dividends, capital gains, rent and royalties; (b) income above the threshold.
 Obamacare taxes instituted many changes to the tax law.

 Families in most states could start shopping on the health insurance exchanges beginning October 1, 2013.
 Businesses with fewer than 50 employees started in November.

 2014.
 Health insurance coverage bought through the exchanges began.
-Medicaid eligibility was expanded to include those with incomes up to 133 percent of the Federal poverty level.
+Medicaid eligibility was expanded to include those with incomes up to 133% of the federal poverty level.
 That's $31,720.50 for a family of four.
-New subsidies became available for those with incomes up to 400 percent of the poverty level.
+New subsidies became available for those with incomes up to 400% of the poverty level.
 This refers to earnings of $95,400 for a family of four.

 Those who didn't purchase insurance were assessed a tax.
 The minimum was $95 per adult and $47.50 per child.
 This was capped at $285 per household.
-The maximum was 1 percent of adjusted gross income, capped at the cost of purchasing the "bronze" health insurance plan on the exchanges.
+The maximum was 1% of adjusted gross income, capped at the cost of purchasing the "bronze" health insurance plan on the exchanges.

 2016.
 The tax for those who didn't purchase insurance rose to $695 per adult.
 It's $347.50 per child and capped at $2,085 per family.
 The 2015 statistics on Obamacare taxes showed that 6.7 million taxpayers paid the penalties because many said they could not afford insurance.